openvinotoolkit/mediapipe/mediapipe/calculators/openvino/README.md

 ### Preparing the input

-The calculator does no preprocessing; the tensor you send must already match the model's element type and shape.
+Without session preprocessing options, the tensor must match the model's element type and shape.
+With preprocessing configured, it must instead match the incoming precision, shape, layout, and color format declared in the session options.
 Typical producer code:

 ```c++
 ov::Tensor tensor(ov::element::f32, ov::Shape{1, 3, 224, 224});